SUSE/pacemaker-deploy/README.md

 The basic use is the following:

 - ```deploy.py create DEPLOYMENT_FILE``` - This creates a cluster as specified in the deployment file.
-- ```deploy.py destroy DEPLOYMENT_NAME``` - This destroys the cluster and erases the deployment folder.
+- ```deploy.py destroy DEPLOYMENT_FILE``` - This destroys the cluster and erases the deployment folder.
 The name is the one specified in the deployment file used to create the cluster and there must a folder under deployed (deployed/DEPLOYMENT_NAME) which holds the data of the cluster

 # Deployment file